Nuclear Power in Finland

 Construction on the ONKALO underground rock characterization facility commenced in 2004 at the Eurajoki site.
 Research to verify the site selection has been carried out at ONKALO since the beginning of its construction.
 This will then become the repository site, at a depth of 400-450 metres in the Olkiluoto bedrock.
 Posiva applied for a construction licence for the final repository for used fuel from Olkiluoto and Loviisa and the encapsulation plant in December 2012, and STUK completed its review of plans and recommended government approval in February 2015.
 The construction licence for both repository and encapsulation plant was granted in November 2015, albeit with only 6500 tonnes repository capacity initially.
 In March 2021 Posiva Oy announced the start of construction of a test disposal tunnel.
 The test tunnel will be used to demonstrate the processes and procedures to be used for final disposal, allowing for the issuance of an operation licence.
 Current plans envisage the sealing of the repository in 2120, although this depends on whether the repository accepts waste from reactors built after Olkiluoto 3 and the operational lifetimes of those reactors.
 The estimated total cost of final disposal of used fuel from five reactors is approximately €3 billionq.

+In July 2022 excavation of the first five disposal tunnels at the Onkalo repository was completed.
 Construction of new disposal tunnels will continue progressively in parallel with operation.
 Posiva proposed that the final size of the repository should be increased from the initial capacity of 6500 tonnes of used fuel to 12,000 tonnes – large enough to accommodate waste from then proposed Olkiluoto 4 and Loviisa 3 – and STUK supported this figure.
 In July 2010, Parliament voted in favour of an expansion to 9000 tonnes to accommodate the used fuel from Olkiluoto 4r.
-Posiva claims that it will have no space in the planned repository for fuel from Fennovoima.
+Posiva claimed that it would have no space in the planned repository for fuel from Fennovoima's now-cancelled Hanhikivi project.

 Disposal will be based on the multi-barrier KBS-3 systems, developed by the Swedish Nuclear Fuel and Waste Management Company (SKB).
 Encapsulation will involve putting 12 fuel assemblies into a boron steel canister and enclosing this in a copper capsule.
 Each capsule will be placed in its own hole in the repository and backfilled with bentonite clay.
 The used fuel will be retrievable at every stage of the disposal process.

-In June 2016 Fennovoima announced plans to build its own repository for used fuel, having failed to reach agreement with Posiva to share the Onkalo repository.
+Earlier in June 2016 Fennovoima announced plans to build its own repository for used fuel from its now-cancelled Hanhikivi project, having failed to reach agreement with Posiva to share the Onkalo repository.
 It submitted its own environmental impact assessment to the Ministry of Employment and Economy.
-Geological studies will be undertaken at Pyhajoki near the Hanhikivi plant and also Eurajoki, near Posiva’s Onkalo repository and the Olkiluoto plant.
-The location is to be selected in the 2040s and disposal can begin in the 2090s.
-Posiva Solutions, a new subsidiary of Posiva, has entered a ten-year contract to advise on the project, and Fennovoima declared that its “goal is to achieve long-term cooperation with Posiva, TVO, and Fortum.”
+Geological studies were to be undertaken at Pyhajoki near the Hanhikivi plant and also Eurajoki, near Posiva’s Onkalo repository and the Olkiluoto plant.

 Also in June 2016 Posiva launched Posiva Solutions.
 The new business will "focus on the marketing of the know-how accumulated from the design, research and development efforts in the final disposal of used nuclear fuel, as well as on associated consulting services".
 In October it signed a four-year service contract with the Czech Radioactive Waste Repository Authority (RAWRA or SURAO) to advise in the site selection process for a Czech repository, the disposal concept, and repository design.
 Finnish engineering company Saanio & Riekkola Oy as well as SKB International and the Geological Survey of Finland will be involved.